-BOEM has reexamined the analysis for Sargassum communities presented in the prior 2012-2017 Gulf of Mexico EISs based on the additional information presented below.
-No new information was discovered that would alter the impact conclusion for Sargassum communities presented in the prior 2012-2017 Gulf of Mexico EISs.
-Further, the analysis and potential impacts detailed and updated in those NEPA documents still apply for proposed WPA Lease Sale 248.
+BOEM has reexamined the analysis for Sargassum communities presented in the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS, based on the additional information presented below.
+No new information was discovered that would alter the impact conclusion for Sargassum communities presented in the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS.

-A detailed description of Sargassum communities, along with the full analyses of the potential impacts of routine activities, accidental events, and cumulative impacts associated with the WPA proposed action, are presented in Chapter 4.1.1.7 of the 2012-2017 WPA/CPA Multisale EIS, and updated information is provided in Chapter 4.1.1.7 of the WPA 233/CPA 231 Supplemental EIS, WPA 238/246/248 Supplemental EIS, and WPA 246/248 Supplemental EIS.
-An additional analysis of reasonably foreseeable cumulative impacts can be found in Appendix D of the WPA 238/246/248 Supplemental EIS.
-The following information is a summary of the resource description and impact analysis incorporated from the prior 2012-2017 Gulf of Mexico EISs.
-BOEM has found no significant new information that has become available since those NEPA documents were published.
+A detailed description of Sargassum communities, along with the full analyses of the potential impacts of routine activities and accidental events associated with a WPA proposed action, are presented in Chapters 4.1.1.7.1, 4.1.1.7.2, and 4.1.1.7.3 of the 2012-2017 WPA/CPA Multisale EIS, and updated information is provided in Chapter 4.1.1.7 of the WPA 233/CPA 231 Supplemental EIS and WPA 238/246/248 Supplemental EIS.
+A WPA proposed action's incremental contribution to the cumulative impacts is presented in Chapter 4.1.1.7.4 of the 2012-2017 WPA/CPA Multisale EIS, Chapter 4.1.1.7 of the WPA 233/CPA 231 Supplemental EIS, and Appendix D of the WPA 238/246/248 Supplemental EIS.
+The following information is a summary of the resource description and impact analysis incorporated from the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS.
+Any new information that has become available since those documents were published is presented below.

-Impact-producing factors associated with routine events for the WPA proposed action that could affect Sargassum may include the following: drilling discharges (muds and cuttings); produced water and well treatment chemicals; operational discharges (deck drainage, sanitary and domestic water, bilge and ballast water); and physical disturbance from vessel traffic and the presence of exploration and production structures (i.e., rigs, platforms, and MODUs).
+Impact-producing factors associated with routine events for a WPA proposed action that could affect Sargassum may include the following: drilling discharges (muds and cuttings); produced water and well treatment chemicals; operational discharges (deck drainage, sanitary and domestic water, bilge and ballast water); and physical disturbance from vessel traffic and the presence of exploration and production structures (i.e., rigs, platforms, and MODUs).
 Because Sargassum, a pelagic algae, is widely distributed in the upper water column near the sea surface, it may be contacted by routine discharges from oil and gas operations, including drilling discharges, produced water, and operational discharges (e.g., deck runoff, bilge water, sanitary effluent, etc., from service vessels, working platforms, and drillships).
-However, the quantity and volume of these discharges are relatively small compared with the volume of water in the WPA (115,645 km2; 44,651 mi2), and the discharges are highly regulated as well as diluted with distance from the source, therefore reducing possible toxicity.
+However, the quantity and volume of these discharges are relatively small compared with the volume of water in the WPA (115,645 km; 44,651 mi), and the discharges are highly regulated as well as diluted with distance from the source, therefore reducing possible toxicity.
 Transiting vessels may pass through Sargassum mats, producing slight impacts to the Sargassum community from propellers and possible impingement on cooling water intakes.
-However, because patches break up and reform naturally and regularly, impacts from vessels are expected to be minor.
-None of these impacts associated with the WPA proposed action is expected to have more than minor localized effects to Sargassum mats and limited effects to the Sargassum community as a whole.
+None of these impacts associated with a WPA proposed action are expected to have more than minor localized effects to Sargassum mats and limited effects to the Sargassum community as a whole.
 Sargassum would be resilient to the minor effects predicted because it has a yearly cycle that promotes quick recovery from impacts.
 No measurable impacts are expected to the overall population of the Sargassum community.